πŸ“š

 • Try to make eye contact with your audience regularly, but don't feel like you have to maintain eye contact throughout the entire presentation. 😎

-• Also, make sure that you do not turn your back to the audience.
-You can reference something on your slides, but do not read directly from them.
-Same with notecards, if you decide to use them. πŸ€·β€β™€οΈ
+• Body language says a lot about confidence.
+If you are able, stand up straight and keep your shoulders open.
+Also, make sure that you do not turn your back to the audience.
+You can reference something on your slides, but do not read directly from them. πŸ€·β€β™€οΈ

 • Do your best to enunciate your words and try not to mumble! πŸ€”